The outer suburbs might just be the right choice for you. Here’s why.

 More importantly, you’ll have other families around you, which means friends you can relate to and playmates for your children.

 All the growth

 Perhaps one of the most surprising benefits of outer suburb living is growth.
 As we mentioned, living in the inner city is expensive.
 This has many Australians looking to the outer suburbs to achieve their homeownership goals.
-And with all of these home buyers comes growth.
-We’re talking in both infrastructure and capital gain.
+And with all of these homebuyers comes growth.
+We’re talking about both infrastructure and capital gain.

-Many local governments are spending considerable amounts of money to build up outer suburbs, offering residents many of inner city conveniences.
+Many local governments are spending considerable amounts of money to build up outer suburbs, offering residents many inner-city conveniences.
 This includes shopping, dining and entertainment venues.
 Not only will you be able to take advantage of improving lifestyle options, but all of this infrastructure will also help boost the value of your home.